 Of course, we all know the best objective answer to that question is this country, the United States of America.
-After all, we have millions of immigrants from Europe, thriving Asiatic communities (even before Hawaii became the 50th state), representatives of virtually every world religion, more international folk dance groups than any other country, and worldwide commercial ties.
-And don't forget, Texas is right in the middle of the USA, and Austin is right in the middle of Texas, and my house is right in the middle of Austin!
+After all, we have millions of immigrants from Europe, thriving Asiatic communities (even before Hawai'i became the 50th state), representatives of virtually every world religion, more international folk dance groups than any other country, and worldwide commercial ties.
+And don't forget, Texas is right in the middle of the United States, and Austin is right in the middle of Texas, and my house is right in the middle of Austin!
 So my house, in my home town, Austin, Texas, rightfully hosts the boundary between East and West, and does a very unobtrusive job of it, too!
 Don't you agree?

 Used with permission of the author.

 This page © 2018 by Ron Houston.